I only ever cried over three people in my life:

 I was sweet sixteen and never been kissed until I met her.
 I was in love for the very first time; I thought I’d spend the rest of my life with her then she broke my heart.

-It was a long time later, a lifetime later before I met another girl; I fell in love all over again.
+It was a long time later – felt like a lifetime – before I met another girl; I fell in love all over again.
 From the very first moment I ever set eyes on her I knew she was special.
 Her name was Joolz and she was the third.

 I cried again, today.
 I’d been dusting, keeping myself busy, trying to forget, when I found an old lipstick under my bed.
 French Kiss.
 ‘From the Miss Selfridge range,’ she’d said.
 I recognised the shiny silver heart imprinted on the bottom like a kiss mark.